Cache-Control: max-age=31536000

 Ahimsa circles around the idea that we are one: “Embracing reverence and love for all (Ahimsa), we experience oneness.”
 The Secret Power of Yoga, N. Devi.

-Traditionally this element of the Yamas is referred to as Non-Violence, which for some could come across that we are naturally violent and we need to practice the abandonment of violence and violent tendencies.
+Traditionally this element of the Yamas is referred to as Non-Violence, which for some could come across that we are naturally violent and need to practice the abandonment of violence and violent tendencies.

-Under this component of the Yamas you can focus on healing the hurt that already exists and acknowledge that everything has consciousness and should be treated with kindness and compassion.
+Under this component of the Yamas you focus on healing the hurt that already exists and acknowledge that everything has consciousness and should be treated with kindness and compassion.

 Reflection

-Perhaps take a moment to consider or write down your thoughts on the following promts:
+Take a moment to consider or write down your thoughts on the following promts:

 · Is there a person or situation that could assist you in your practice of Ahimsa?